 |Total Credits Required for Graduation||28|

 Credits earned through online courses taken outside Peoria Unified School District shall be taken from a regionally accredited institution in order to meet graduation requirements and must be approved by administration in advance.
 Awarding of credit may be contingent upon the student earning a passing score on a district exit exam.
 Passing score is defined as the acceptable passing cut off for the selected course.
-For example, students taking the Algebra I exam must earn a minimum of 70% as a passing course.

 Students transferring from a Traditional six period schedule to the four period block schedule used in the District may have modified credit requirements. (see GRADUATION REQUIREMENT MODIFICATION in section below)